selimslab/selimslab.github.io/_posts/books/phil/2020-1-31-great-thinkers.md

 Art is propaganda

-We need senatorship, art could lead to better but worse
+We need cencorship, art could lead to better but worse

 we need better childhoods and better role models